rclone/rclone/MANUAL.md

       --mailru-speedup-max-memory SizeSuffix         Files larger than the size given below will always be hashed on disk. (default 32M)
       --mailru-user string                           User name (usually email)
       --mega-debug                                   Output more debug from Mega.
-      --mega-hard-delete                             Delete files permanently rather than putting them into the trash.
+      --mega-encoding MultiEncoder                   This sets the encoding for the backend. (default Slash,InvalidUtf8,Dot) --mega-hard-delete                             Delete files permanently rather than putting them into the trash.
       --mega-pass string                             Password.
       --mega-user string                             User name